How you update the property records when someone dies depends on whether they were the joint or sole owner of a property.

 - a fee - check the fee calculator

-Send the completed forms and supporting documents to the Land Registry.
+Send all the completed forms and supporting documents to the Land Registry.

 If you sell the property to a third party